Technical View | Top buy and sell ideas by Ashwani Gujral, Sudarshan Sukhani, Mitessh Thakkar for short term

-Sudarshan Sukhani of s2analytics.com recommends buying Bata India with stop loss at Rs 1145 and target of Rs 1170, Berger Paints with stop loss at Rs 322 and target of Rs 331 and HCL Tech with stop loss at Rs 955 and target of Rs 980.
+Sudarshan Sukhani of s2analytics.com recommends buying Titan Company with stop loss at Rs 950 and target of Rs 975 and Pidilite Industries with stop loss at Rs 1140 and target of Rs 1170.

-The Nifty50 recouped losses and closed above its crucial resistance level of 10,900 on January 18, attracting buying at lower levels for the second day in a row which is a positive sign for the bulls.

-The index formed a ‘Small Bearish’ candle on intraday on daily charts as the closing level was lower than the opening level while on the weekly charts, the index formed a bullish candle for the second consecutive week in a row.
+The market ended the first session of the week on a strong note with benchmark indices closing at the highest level in one month, driven by the rally in Asian peers and Reliance Industries.

 In an interview to CNBC-TV18, top market experts recommend which stocks to bet on for good returns: